Best Taco Lasagna Recipe

 • Preheat the oven to 350 degrees F and place a baking rack in the middle of the oven.

-• Lightly grease a 9x13 inch deep casserole dish with cooking spray and set it aside.
+• Lightly grease a 9×13-inch deep casserole dish with cooking spray and set it aside.

 Beef Layer:

 • Place a large skillet or cast iron pan on the stove over medium-high heat.
-Once the skillet is hot add 2 tablespoons of oil to it.
+Once the skillet is hot, add two tablespoons of oil to it.

-• Next, add the beef to the skillet and cook unmoved for 1 minute, so it gets a nice sear.
-After that, use a wooden spoon to break the beef.
-Cook stirring for about 5 minutes, or until no longer pink.
-Drain grease from the pan, leaving only about 2 tablespoons.
+• Next, add the beef to the skillet and cook unmoved for 1 minute so it gets a nice sear.
+After that, use a wooden spoon to break the meat.
+Cook, stirring, for about 5 minutes or until no longer pink.
+Drain the grease from the pan, leaving only about two tablespoons.

 • Add diced onion, diced bell pepper, minced garlic, diced green chiles, 3 cups of salsa, and taco seasoning.
 Season with salt and pepper to taste.

-• Stir and bring to a simmer, simmer for 2 about two minutes.
+• Stir and bring to a simmer.
+Simmer for about two minutes.
 Reduce heat to low and cook for 5-7 minutes.

 Cornstarch Slurry:

-• Mix cornstarch with water until cornstarch is dissolved and add to the beef mixture.
-Stir and cook for 2-3 minutes, until the mixture thickens.
-Make sure you stir, to avoid the beef from sticking to the bottom of the pan.
+• Mix cornstarch with water until dissolved, then add to the beef mixture.
+Stir and cook for 2-3 minutes until the mixture thickens.
+Make sure you stir to avoid the beef from sticking to the bottom of the pan.

-• Remove the skillet from heat and set it aside.
+• Remove the skillet from the heat and set it aside.

 Assembling the lasagna:

 • Add two tortillas to the prepared pan.
-Cut 1 tortilla into quarters and add each quarter to the corners of the pan, to cover any empty spaces there.
-Cut 1 tortilla in half, and add each half to each side of the pan, straight side touching the pan and covering the empty space.
+Cut one tortilla into quarters and add each quarter to the corners of the pan to cover any empty spaces there.
+Cut one tortilla in half and add each half to each side of the pan, with the straight side touching the pan and covering the empty space.

-• Add half of the refried beans and carefully spread them on top of the tortillas, trying to avoid moving the tortillas.
+• Add half of the refried beans and carefully spread them on top of the tortillas, trying to avoid moving them.

 • Add half of the beef mixture and spread it evenly.